Duyen-codes/todo-app/README.md

 ## Project Description

 An app where user can add, check complete and delete to-do tasks.
+Users can also toggle dark/light mode

 ## Built with
 - HTML
 - CSS